Used Chrysler PT Cruiser review

 The part called watt's link in the rear suspension commonly goes bad causing the clunking noise from the rear when driving over bumps.
 If you Google 'watts link pt cruiser' there are few DIY instructions how to replace it.
 This website: Ptcruizer.com has a good collection of repair tips.

 What to look for when buying a used Chrysler PT Cruiser: If you notice oil or coolant leaks, be careful; some oil leaks could be caused by internal engine problems and the repair is expensive.
 When you take your Cruiser for a pre-purchase inspection, ask to check for oil leaks especially around the front crankshaft seal; it's a known problem.
 A black soot in the exhaust or blue smoke may indicate excessive oil consumption.
 If you see any smoke, even a puff of blue smoke when the car is started, avoid the car.
 During a test-drive, if you notice the engine temperature rises above normal, avoid the car.
 Vibration and growling or whining noise coming from the wheels could indicate a bad wheel bearing, which is a fairly common issue.
 Watch for any noises from the suspension.
 There are plenty of suspension components that can go bad.
-Read our illustrated used car checklist for more tips on what to look for.
-Before buying a used car, have it inspected by a mechanic of your choice.
+Guides for used car buyers:

 Maintenance tips: Change engine oil regularly.
 We checked maintenance schedules in owner's manuals for 2004 through 2010 PT Cruiser.
 For these model years, Chrysler recommends changing oil every 3,000 miles (5,000 km) if the car is used in operating conditions like stop and go traffic, repeated short trips, below-freezing temperatures, etc. For normal operating conditions, the recommended oil change interval is listed at 6,000 miles (10,000 km).
 We think that 3,000-3,500 miles oil change interval is reasonable to keep your engine in a good shape.
 You can download an owner's manual here.